Sweeping Arrangements of Non-Piercing Curves in Plane: Minimal Digons and Triangles

-\begin{restatable}{lem}{trianglebypass} Let $T$ be a minimal triangle in an arrangement $\Gamma$ of non-piercing regions defined by curves $\alpha, \beta$ and $\gamma$.
-Then, bypassing $T$ yields a non-piercing arrangement.
+\begin{restatable}{lem}{trianglebypass} Let $T$ be a minimal triangle in an arrangement $\AG$ of non-piercing curves $\Gamma$ defined by curves $\alpha, \beta$ and $\zeta$.
+Then, untangling $T$ yields a non-piercing arrangement.
 The number of intersection points between any pair of curves does not change.
-However, the number of intersection points in $\tilde{\gamma}$ decreases by 1.
-Thus, the number of intersections in $\tilde{\gamma}$ decreases by 1. \end{restatable} \begin{proof} Let $u$ be the intersection of $\alpha$ and $\beta$ on the boundary of $T$.
-Similarly, let $w$ be the intersection of $\alpha$ and $\gamma$ on the boundary of $T$.
+Furthermore, if $\zeta=\gamma$, and $T$ was contained in $\tilde{\gamma}$, then the number of intersection points in $\tilde{\gamma}$ decreases by 1. \end{restatable} \begin{proof} Let $u$ be the intersection point of $\alpha$ and $\beta$ on the boundary of $T$.
+Similarly, let $v$ and $w$ be the intersection points of $\beta$ and $\zeta$, and $\alpha$ and $\zeta$, respectively, on the boundary of $T$.

-By the definition of the operation of bypassing $T$ (shown in Figure~\ref{fig:mintrianglebypass}), the intersection $u$ between $\alpha$ and $\beta$ that lies in $\tilde{\gamma}$ is replaced by a new intersection $u'$ that lies outside $\tilde{\gamma}$.
-The following arguments also show that the number of intersections between any other pair of curves within $\tilde{\gamma}$ does not change.
-Thus, the total number of intersections within $\tilde{\gamma}$ decreases by $1$ when $T$ is bypassed.
+By the definition of untangling $T$ (shown in Figure~\ref{fig:mintrianglebypass}), the intersection $u$ between $\alpha$ and $\beta$ is replaced by a new intersection $u'$ that lies on the opposite side of $\zeta$.
+The following arguments show that the number of intersections between any pair of curves within $\tilde{\gamma}$ does not change.
+If $\zeta=\gamma$, and $T$ lies in $\tilde{\gamma}$, then as $u'$ lies outside $\tilde{\gamma}$, the number of intersection points in $\tilde{\gamma}$ decreases by $1$.